Visit Sean Thomas's profile on the York Research Database to:

 My work has been cited judicially, by the Law Commission, and the Scottish Law Commission.
 I am a member of the advisory board to the Everyday Cyborgs project (Professor Muireanne Quigley), and of the advisory board to the Commercial Code project (Professor Gerard McMeel KC).
 I have also been a member of the Secured Transactions Law Reform Project (LINK).

 My current projects include chapters and articles concerning new asset types in Scotland following the Moveable Transactions (Scotland) Act 2023, the relationship between the nemo dat exceptions and the law of theft, developing a commercial contract law for circular economy transactions, and a very brief piece about Lord Denning’s jurisprudence.
-I also have worked with management scholars in the School of Business and Society on projects concerning servitisation in circular economy, and waste supply chains.
+I also have worked with management scholars in the School for Business and Society on projects concerning servitisation in circular economy, and waste supply chains.

 I am also (slowly, but surely) working on two monographs.
 One looks to the past, and examines the development of English law on middlemen in sales transactions c1700-1800.
 The other looks to the future, and examines the possible death of ownership.